abdsim/Li3OClBr-MACE-Active-Learning-MLIP/README.md

 ---

 ## Final MACE Model Training and Validation
-Following the active-learning iterations, the final MACE MLIP was trained using the curated dataset generated.
+Following the active-learning iterations, the final MACE MLIP was trained using the curated dataset.
 The training/validation errors and parity plots for energies/forces are shown below.

 ![Final MACE MLIP training and validation performance](figures/mace_training_validation_epoch496.png)